NLnetLabs/connectbyname/notes/dns-client-proxy.md

 length to zero.
 It is not clear how long the proxy can cache this information.
 [@RFC7958] Does not describe how long these documents can be cache.
 A simple solution is to take the Expires header in the HTTP reply.
+The proxy adds a TRUST ANCHOR Option to the reply.

 # Connection Between Stub Resolver And Proxy